 With Tailwind, there is a monthly plan ($9.99/month if you pay annually) and you have unlimited pin scheduling.
 This is why I use Tailwind to schedule my everyday pinning.
-It’s easy to setup and the feature board lists makes it really efficient.
-I have 30 to 35 time slots per weekday, around 40-50 slots on weekends.
-I’ve used Tailwind’s time slot suggestions to find the slots that work best with my audience.
+It’s easy to set up and the feature board lists makes it really efficient.
+I have 30 to 35 timeslots per weekday, around 40-50 slots on weekends.
+I’ve used Tailwind’s time slot suggestions to find the slots that work best for my audience.
 I pin mostly to group boards and of course to my personal boards such as vegan desserts, vegan breakfasts,…

 BoardBooster is different.
 Here you have to pay per pin, but it’s not that expensive.
 I use BoardBooster for only a couple of pins (under 500 pins per months, so it costs me $5 per month), but it’s really powerful.
 When I started adding BoardBooster to the mix, I noticed a huge improvement in followers!

 Here’s what I did in BoardBooster (It’s set & forget):

 - Create a new (or use an existing) personal board, that you want to push (I made a board and called it “Vegan Goodness“).

 - Go to BoardBooster > Pinning Tools > Scheduler.

 - Click “Add boards” and select the board you created in step 1. > Continue

 - Set the frequency, how often do you want BoardBooster to post new pins on the board?
 (I used 3 per day), I set the time setting between 6-8pm and click submit.

 - Now BoardBooster automatically creates a secret board; pins from the secret board will be posted to the board you selected in step 1.
 Now select the board and click “Add” where it says Pin Sourcing.